People ask us this a lot.

 But at parties here in Melbourne, something funny keeps happening.

-The non-dairy cake is often the first one gone.
+That cake is often the first one gone.
 Not the gluten-free one.
 Not the nut-free one.
-The dairy-free one.
+The dairy-free cake.
 Kids don’t even blink before grabbing a slice.
 Adults come back for seconds way faster than they expect.
 And nobody realises there wasn’t a drop of milk in it until someone brings it up later.

 So how do we get away with it?